The blueprint for a better military

 - Can’t buy victory

-- How to find and nurture the right innovations
+- Nurture the right innovations

-- Concrete steps to make the visions reality
+- Make the visions reality

 What technology can (and cannot) do to create an enduring asymmetric advantage

 When the tank was used in isolation in older doctrines, it was only marginally successful.
 However, when new doctrine established new connections between the tank and other technologies…it became revolutionary.
 These connections, or architectures, are the true source of innovation.